Lesson 1 of 13 · ⏱ 45 min · ✓ Free

 Show answer

-mkdir -p ~/bash-linux-practice/scripts
+mkdir -p ~/bash-linux-bioinformatics/module-1-foundations

-cd ~/bash-linux-practice/scripts
+cd ~/bash-linux-bioinformatics/module-1-foundations

 pwd